Washington State Legislature

 The Washington State Legislature is the state legislature of the State of Washington.
 It is a bicameral body, composed of the lower Washington House of Representatives, composed of 98 representatives, and the upper Washington State Senate, with 49 senators plus the lieutenant governor acting as president.

 The state is divided into 49 legislative districts, each of which elect one senator and two representatives.
+Senators and the lieutenant governor are elected to four-year terms while representatives are elected to two-year terms.

 The state legislature meets in the Legislative Building at the Washington State Capitol in Olympia.

 As of January 2025, Democrats control both houses of the Washington State Legislature.
 Democrats hold a 59–39 majority in the House of Representatives and a 30–19 majority in the Senate.

 History

 The Washington State Legislature traces its ancestry to the creation of the Washington Territory in 1853, following successful arguments from settlers north of the Columbia River to the U.S. federal government to legally separate from the Oregon Territory.
 The Washington Territorial Assembly, as the newly created area's bicameral legislature, convened the following year.
 The legislature represented settlers from the Strait of Juan de Fuca to modern Montana.